 Zobel Network Calculator

-Calculate optimal resistor (R) and capacitor (C) values for Zobel networks to flatten speaker impedance, protect amplifiers, and improve crossover performance.
+Calculate resistor (Rz) and capacitor (Cz) values to flatten speaker impedance, improve crossover accuracy, and stabilize amplifier load.

 Calculated Zobel Network Values